terraform-google-modules/terraform-google-cloud-nat/examples/basic/README.md

 # Basic Example

-This example illustrates how to use the cloud-nat module.
+This example illustrates how to use the cloud-nat module to create a basic NAT that automatically generates a name and an NAT IP pool.

 [^]: (autogen_docs_start)